-In the first part of this article, you can read about the goals and target group of ibz, the International Meeting Center in Karlsruhe that seeks to eliminate prejudices by fostering exchanges, encounters, conversation, and a wide range of activities.
+In this article, you can read about the goals and target group of ibz, the International Meeting Center in Karlsruhe that seeks to eliminate prejudices by fostering exchanges, encounters, conversation, and a wide range of activities.
 The center invites you to discover how the different cultures enrich our community.
 Well, what are the different projects that the center offers?

 What are the different projects at ibz?